Universal Studios Beijing: Transformers: Metrobase

-Themed after the Transformers media franchise.
-The area's rides and layout are similar to Universal Islands of Adventure's Marvel Super Hero Island.
-It will become the world's first theme park area themed around "Transformers."
-The park features an exclusive, extended story background, with the giant Titan "Metroplex" as the central character.
-Here, "Metroplex" collaborates with outstanding Chinese scientists to select a site rich in energy crystals in the suburbs of Beijing as the Beijing headquarters of the Autobot base N.E.S.T.
-In this high-tech themed area, humans and Autobots form an alliance to protect the Earth together.
+Transformers: Metrobase is themed after the Transformers franchise.
+This area's rides and layout are similar to Universal Islands of Adventure's Marvel Super Hero Island.
+It is the world's first theme park area themed around Transformers.
+The park features an exclusive, extended story background with the giant Titan Metroplex as the central character, who collaborates with outstanding Chinese scientists to select a site rich in energy crystals in the suburbs of Beijing as the Beijing headquarters of the Autobot base N.E.S.T.
 The area includes the Energon Power Station counter-service restaurant.